 This means, in application,

-1) everyone needs a minimum level of Free T3 in blood, and it’s nowhere near the lower boundary of the FT3 reference range!
+- 1) Everyone needs a minimum level of Free T3 in blood, and in health, it’s usually nowhere near the lower boundary of the FT3 reference range!

-The baseline Free T3 concentration in blood is a foundation of T3 thyroid hormone sufficiency in the body as a whole because we have tissues and organs that depend largely on that direct, bloodstream source of T3.
-Those organs and tissues would truly suffer if you lowered FT3 too far!
+The baseline Free T3 concentration in blood is a foundation of T3 thyroid hormone sufficiency in the body as a whole.

 What happens when a person doesn’t have thyroid gland tissue for TSH to overstimulate into hyper-T3 productivity during this low-T3 recovery phase?
 Abdalla and Bianco (2014) have also wondered!
 No answer.
 Silence.